Wendi Peters: 2010–present: Return to the stage and Doctors

-British theatre director Terry Johnston cast Peters in his 2015 production of Joan Littlewood's musical Oh, What a Lovely War! which toured nationally.
+Peters co-starred with Ian Reddington and Christopher Villiers in the 2015 production of Joan Littlewood's musical Oh, What a Lovely War!, directed by Terry Johnston, which toured nationally.
 Also that year, she played the lead role in the new play Hatched 'n' Dispatched at The Park Theatre, London.
 2015 also marked her first appearance on the CBBC series Hetty Feather, a role she appeared in until 2017.
 In 2018, Peters took on the role of Cissy Robson in the UK tour of Quartet.
 Peters then starred in a UK tour of Salad Days in 2018, followed by a stint as Sylvie in the off-West End run of Call Me Vicky.
 She also appeared in Big The Musical for nine weeks.

 In March 2021, she appeared in an episode of the BBC soap opera Doctors as Nicky Connelly.
 In 2022, Peters was the voiceover for the Channel 5 series Happy Campers: The Caravan Park.
 A year after her one-episode stint, it was announced that she would be joining the main cast of Doctors as Dr. Nina Bulsara.
 Peters began filming on the soap in October 2022 and began appearing onscreen from February 2023.
+She announced her exit from the series after 11 months in September 2023.

+Peters returned to the stage starring as the Wicked Queen Carabosse in the Stockport Plaza's annual pantomime, Sleeping Beauty, for the winter 2024-25 season.